 Respondents will be asked about any experiences they may have had dealing with several forms of "bad science" committed by their peer colleagues or research assistants.
 Comparisons will analyze such things as how the colleague learned of the poor practices, what differentiated good from poor outcomes, and why some colleagues decided not to intervene.

 Confidential follow-up telephone sessions will be solicited from some survey respondents, asking them to indicate whether they have observed any of five specific forms of "irresponsible science" among their colleagues, and if so, what they did and how the matter was resolved.

 Based on survey and interview findings, study investigators will compile a guide to intervention that will include disguised cases and role-playing scenarios for training purposes, "best practices" for early intervention, and discussion questions designed to evoke thoughtful analysis and problem-solving.
 The guide also will be offered on a public web page and as a booklet.
-The Simmons School of Health Sciences is at www.simmons.edu/shs/.
+The Simmons School of Nursing and Health Sciences is at www.simmons.edu/snhs/.

 - 2012 Release Archive

 - 2011 Release Archive